menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Oscoda is worth considering.

-As is often the case in a small town, Oscoda doesn't have a public transportation system that people use for their commute.
+Oscoda is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Oscoda in 2022 was $24,667, which is low income relative to Michigan and the nation.
-This equates to an annual income of $98,668 for a family of four.
+The per capita income in Oscoda in 2022 was $44,795, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $179,180 for a family of four.
 However, Oscoda contains both very wealthy and poor people as well.

+Oscoda is a somewhat ethnically-diverse town.
 The people who call Oscoda home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oscoda residents report their race to be White, followed by Native American.
-Important ancestries of people in Oscoda include German, English, Irish, French, and Polish.
+The greatest number of Oscoda residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Oscoda include German, English, French, Polish, and Irish.

 The most common language spoken in Oscoda is English.
 Other important languages spoken here include Italian and Polish.